Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Experiments

 \subsection{Comparison with Existing Video VAEs}

-We train 48-channel VAEs with LCR and LMR (`SSVAE (Ours)') and without them (`Baseline').
-SSVAE is initially trained for 150k steps at $256 \times 256$ resolution, followed by 50k steps at $512 \times 512$ resolution with the encoder fixed to improve high-resolution reconstruction quality.
-Given the higher redundancy at $512 \times 512$, the minimal mask unit is increased to $2 \times 2 \times 2$, and the selection probabilities for mask ratios are set to $\{0.6, 0.1, 0.15, 0.15\}$.
+We train 48-channel VAEs with LMR and LCR (`SSVAE (Ours)') and without them (`Baseline').
+SSVAE is initially trained for 150k steps at $256 \times 256$ resolution.
+Subsequently, it is fine-tuned for 50k steps at $512 \times 512$ resolution with a fixed encoder and both LCR and LMR disabled to enhance high-resolution reconstruction.
 Generation for $17\times 256\times 256$ and $81\times 256\times 256$ settings uses a 1.3B MMDiT-like~\cite{SD3} diffusion model trained for 50k steps on images, followed by a further 50k steps on 17-frame or 81-frame videos, respectively.
 For $17\times 512\times 512$, the model is initialized from the $17\times 256\times 256$ checkpoint and further trained for 100k steps on $512\times 512$ videos.
+A total of 200k generation steps matches or exceeds the training budget used in prior works~\cite{WF-VAE,IV-VAE}.